 Damian Carlton is a spoken word poet and creative who uses the digital mediums as a form of artistic and literary expression.
 His work centers on the subconscious themes of nature and the expression of the human form in relation to how experiences such as, life, war, upheaval, conflict, heartbreak and violence affect the human psyche and the socio-constructivist reaction (how one reacts as a result of the way these experiences shape them).

 His work has been featured in compilations and publications such as the Critique of the Gods anthology, Emily Dickinson Wingless Dreamer anthology, The Words of Power anthology, The Journal of African Youth Literature, Poetry Potion and I am Hip-Hop Magazine London and the Commonwealth Poetry Podcast.
-He has has exhibited poetic artwork (Poetry in Motion: A Hidden Haiku) at the Manjano exhibition hosted by the Go Down Arts Centre(Kenya)and has participated in the virtual Saint Petersburg Art residency(Russia).
+He has has exhibited poetic artwork (Poetry in Motion: A Hidden Haiku) at the Manjano exhibition hosted by the Go Down Arts Centre(Kenya), the London Biennale and the Prague Biennale and has been nominated for a Global Art Award and received a Luxembourg Art Prize certificate of recognition. .
 Damian has also authored an audiobook called My Forty Five Truths of Being and is in the process of publishing a Swahili play entitled Mazungumzo ya Kishairi kuhusu Maisha (Poetic Conversations about Life) which was nominated for the Mabati Cornell Prize for Kiswahili literature.He also participated in the GoUNESCO Make Heritage Fun project where he documented the experience of visiting the Murumbi Heritage Collection in January 2016 and the Kowie Street Art History Project that investigated the pre existing socio economic effects of Apartheid and the remnants of its effects on Grahamstown’s residents in 2017.